ZJU-KeJin/ZJU-KeJin.github.io/_pages/about.md

 Welcome!
 My name is Jin Ke, and I am currently a fourth-year undergraduate student at Nanjing Southeast University.
 I will study for a PhD under the guidance of Dr. Qi Ye in the PerPLe Laboratory of the School of Control, Zhejiang University from 2024 to 2029.

-My research interest lies in 3D computer vision. .
+My research interest lies in 3D computer vision, particularly in semantic segmentation, correspondence learning and NeRF.

 # 🔥 News